microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ![drop-tab-on-existing-window](drop-tab-on-existing-window.png)

-When a drag/drop operation happens, the payload of the event will simply contain the structure of the tree of panes, and the GUIDs of the content processes that make up the leaf nodes of the tree.
-The receiving window process will then be able to use that tree to be able to re-create a similar pane structure in its window, and use the GUIDs to be able to connect to the content processes for the terminals in that tab.
+When a drag/drop operation happens, the payload of the event will contain the structure of the tree of panes.
+This tree will contain the GUIDs of the content processes that make up the leaf nodes of the tree.
+The receiving window process will then be able to use that tree to be able to re-create a similar pane structure in its window.
+It will use the GUIDs to be able to connect to the content processes for the terminals in that tab.

-The terminal buffer never needs to move from one process to another - it always stays in just a single content process.
-The only thing that changes is the window process which is rendering the content process's swapchain.
+The terminal buffer never needs to move from one process to another.
+It always stays in a single content process.
+The only thing that changes is which window process is rendering the content process's swapchain.

 When a new window is created from a torn-out tab in this manner, we will want to ensure that the created window maintains the same maximized state as the origin